Questions about the ISG or its report should be directed to:

 To RSVP for the December 6 ISG press conference, email ISGRSVP@usip.org or call 202-772-3575.

-Former U.S. Secretary of State Lawrence S. Eagleburger has replaced former CIA Director Robert M. Gates as a member of the Iraq Study Group, study group co-chairmen James A. Baker, III and Lee H. Hamilton said Friday.
+Washington - Former U.S. Attorney General Edwin Meese III has replaced former New York Mayor Rudolph W. Giuliani as a member of the Iraq Study Group, study group co-chairmen James A. Baker, III, and Lee H. Hamilton said Wednesday.

 The Iraq Study Group is being coordinated by the United States Institute of Peace, with the support of the Center for Strategic and International Studies, the Center for the Study of the Presidency, and the James A. Baker III Institute for Public Policy at Rice University.